wework/wework.github.io/_posts/2015-11-06-simply-secure-rails-api.markdown

 end
 ```

-Anyone know what this method does?
-Anyone?
-Anyone?

-That's OK!!
+Look at this bonkers method!
+It's pretty hard to figure out what's going on here.
+And to be fair it's outside

-It's pretty much way outside the norm of "ordinary" MVC web development.
+the norm of ordinary, MVC style web development.
 So lets go through it line by line.

 #### Line 1